bobbycomet/Conky-Studio/README.md

 [Creating your first widget](https://www.youtube.com/watch?v=BhB6O_jakxo)

+>A working widget can be created in 30 seconds.
+The rest of the 60-second video shows customization options like gradients, colors, and sizing.

 That’s a real Conky widget, not a demo screen.

 From there, you add logic, layers, gradients, click actions, custom scripts, or full Custom Lua when the palette isn’t enough.